rmagatti/goto-preview/README.md

   focus_on_open = true; -- Focus the floating window when opening it. dismiss_on_move = false; -- Dismiss the floating window when moving the cursor. force_close = true, -- passed into vim.api.nvim_win_close's second argument.
 See :h nvim_win_close
-}
+  bufhidden = "wipe", -- the bufhidden option to set on the floating window.
+See :h bufhidden }
 ```